-“We might have witnessed the last Mass Games in history”, my buddy Joe tells me.
+“We might have witnessed the last North Korea Mass Games in history”, my buddy Joe tells me.
 We’re in a cafe in rainy Amsterdam catching up.
 I met Joe on a tour to Pyongyang (North Korea’s capital) and we both left the tour more puzzled that we already were.
 Although the whole tour was only a day and a half, we felt like we got an inside look into a city unlike any other in the world.
 And the icing on the cake was a visit to the North Korea Mass Games, also called the Arirang Festival.

-Throughout the day there were several updates: yes, you’re going to see the Mass Games, no, you’re not going to see the Mass Games.
+Throughout the day there were several updates: yes, you’re going to see the North Korea Mass Games, no, you’re not going to see the North Korea Mass Games.
 Luckily for us, this gamble ended well.
 We were able to see the Mass Games!

 Visiting Pyongyang, capital of North Korea

 Our group of 11 had a full-size coach to ourselves, and we were being driven around the city to visit its sights.
 Apart from the “regular” stops at the statues of Kim Il-sung and Kim Jong-il, the Mass Games (or Arirang Festival) were on the top of our mind.
 We already had a 20-hour delay on the way to Pyongyang due to the lack of electricity to keep the train running, so we had exactly one full day to see it all.
 And we definitely wanted to see it all, our group was full of seasoned travellers who weren’t going to take no for an answer.
 Luckily our tour guide (the non-Korean one) had the same attitude, and practically overruled the North Korean tour guide on a few occasions.
 This went as follows: “I’m afraid we can’t make it out to attraction X today”.
 “Yes we can”.
 “Ok, I’ll see what I can do”.
 And then we would see the attraction.